 When it comes to using the right leash for walking your dog, we have one recommendation: avoid retractable leashes.

 Retractables cause many unnecessary problems compared to traditional leashes.
-Here is our list of top 10 reason to avoid them:
+Here is our list of top 5 reasons to avoid them:

 1. The length of most retractable leashes makes it difficult fo you to maintain control of your dog, especially in busy areas.
 Dogs can easily run into the street, and those leases are not easy to reel in.